TehGM/tehgm.github.io/content/blog/technology/nuget-github-actions/index.md

 #### Selecting Projects to Publish
 Now bear with me for a moment - this action will be good enough when you have only one project in your solution, or your solution has multiple projects but you want to publish them all.
 If that's the case, you can go to [Saving Action](#saving-action) and enjoy your action now!
-But in many cases, you don't want to publish all projects, or at the very least you want to control when to publish specific projects, read on!
+But in many cases, you don't want to publish all projects, or at the very least you want to control when to publish specific projects, so read on!

 ##### Excluding Projects completely
-You can exclude projects from completely using [`dotnet sln remove`](https://docs.microsoft.com/pl-pl/dotnet/core/tools/dotnet-sln#remove).
+You can exclude projects completely by using [`dotnet sln remove`](https://docs.microsoft.com/pl-pl/dotnet/core/tools/dotnet-sln#remove) command.
 To do it, add a new step to your Action, preferably just before [Step 3](#step-3---install-dependencies).
 For example, my libraries tend to have "Examples" folder where example projects reside - I definitely don't need these to be published to NuGet!

 {{<highlight yaml "linenostart=20">}}
       - name: Exclude example projects